Noise Levels in Poly High District, Long Beach, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 9,842 Poly High District residents, or 40.9%, live above that level.
 By land area, 49.0% of Poly High District is above 55 dBA.

 Average noise levels for Poly High District residents, grouped by direction from the center of Poly High District.
-Eastern Poly High District carries the highest population-weighted average; Central Poly High District carries the lowest.
-Just 28% of residents in Central Poly High District live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Poly High District.
+The highest population-weighted average is in western Poly High District; the lowest is in northeastern Poly High District, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Poly High District